PieroZ01/Cloud_Computing_FinalProject/Cloud_Advanced/Exercise1/README.md

 Then, you can run the script on the VM; it will deploy the *Nextcloud* instance with a `PostgreSQL` database and a `Redis` cache.
 The script will also create a `MetalLB` load balancer to expose the *Nextcloud* instance to the outside world, define the necessary persistent volumes (`pv`) and persistent volume claims (`pvc`) and create the needed `secrets`.

->Note: The `deploy_nextcloud.sh` script assumes that the `nextcloud` folder is located in the `/root/home` directory.
+>Note: the `deploy_nextcloud.sh` script assumes that the `nextcloud` folder is located in the `/root/home` directory.
 If you copied the folder to a different location, you need to update the script accordingly.

 Specifically, the script will deploy the *Nextcloud* instance using the `Helm` package manager: the *Nextcloud* chart is installed with the custom values defined in the `values.yaml` file.

->Note: The installation of the `MetalLB` load balancer has been done following the instructions in the official documentation.
+>Note: the installation of the `MetalLB` load balancer has been done following the instructions in the official documentation.

 ### Accessing Nextcloud